compasseur/SDRBridge/README.md

         }
     }
 ```

+After receiving an intent, the driver will look for a connected compatible SDR device and check for USB permission before connecting and starting to receive IQ samples.

 When using a HackRF One, is is not possible to use the driver for transmitting ; it can only receive.